BrynjulvBrynjulvsen/kafka-workshop/exercises/2_kafka-consumer-groups.md

 ## Code Exercises
 These [consumer group related exercises](../src/exercises/kotlin/tasks/consumergroups) provide a hands-on introduction to the consumer group concept.
+If you're using the [barebones Kafka client](../src/exercises/kotlin/tasks/BarebonesKafkaClients.kt), you'll want to use the groupId-argument when getting the barebones consumer to get started.

 1. [Coordinating multiple members of a consumer group](../src/exercises/kotlin/tasks/consumergroups/1_MultiMemberConsumerGroup.kt)
 2. [Committing offsets](../src/exercises/kotlin/tasks/consumergroups/2_OffsetCommitting.kt)